rtg0795/keras-rs/README.md

 import numpy as np
 ```

-Define a simple model which uses the `FeatureCross` layer and train it:
+Define a simple model using the `FeatureCross` layer:

 ```python
 vocabulary_size = 32